 Trader Joe’s has some good frozen vegetables, tofu and tempeh, inexpensive fresh herbs (cilantro, dill, parsley, scallions, etc.), and an (unexpected) but usually unbeatable price on cauliflower.
 Weird, but true.
 And don’t skip their large and affordable cheese and wine selections.
 Ok, wine isn’t exactly a salad ingredient, but nothing beats a good Sunday afternoon meal prep sesh with some music and glass of vino.

-The Best Place to Buy Meat
+The Best Place to Buy Protein

 WAREHOUSE CLUBS (think: Costco, Sam’s Club or BJs)

 If you have space in your house, there are some good finds at warehouse clubs (just don’t fight over the Nutella samples).
 Though they do require a yearly membership (usually about $50), you can score some significant savings on salad ingredients, including organic meat like chicken breast, ground beef, and pork.
 Though we can’t recommend their fresh or frozen fish, they have great deals on pole and line caught canned tuna and canned wild Alaskan salmon.

 Bonus items: All locations carry pantry staples: rice, quinoa, nuts, dried fruit, extra virgin olive oil, maple syrup, honey and peanut and almond butter.
 Other salad ingredients worth looking at are organic tofu and cheese (we’ve seen organic and grassfed cheese at Costco).
 Skip produce that you won’t use within the week; overbuying = slimy veggies = money in the trash (or compost).

 The hassle of warehouse clubs might outweigh the savings, especially if you’re cooking for one or two people in a small space.